Jorge Fernandes (footballer, born 1997): Vitória Guimarães

 After a season on loan at Kasımpaşa S.K. in the Turkish Süper Lig, Fernandes rescinded his Porto contract and signed a five-year deal at Vitória de Guimarães, who purchased 60% of his economic rights on 1 August 2020.
 He scored his first top-flight goal on the following 19 May, in a 3–1 home loss to S.L.
 Benfica.

+Al Fateh

+On 31 January 2025, Fernandes joined Saudi Pro League side Al Fateh SC, on a deal until June 2026 for a €500,000 fee.

 International career

 Fernandes earned 32 caps for Portugal across all youth levels.
 He scored his one goal on 5 June 2015 for the under-18 team in a 3–1 win over China in Mafra, to win the Torneio de Lisboa.

 Fernandes was part of the under-20 side that reached the quarter-finals of the 2017 FIFA World Cup in South Korea.
 In 2018, he took part with the under-21 team in qualification for the following year's UEFA European Championship.